 Prior to this offering, there has been no market for our common stock.
 Future sales of substantial amounts of our common stock, or securities or instruments convertible into shares of our common stock, in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock prevailing from time to time.
-Furthermore, because there will be limits on the number of shares available for resale shortly after the offering concludes, due to the contractual and legal restrictions described below, there may be resales of substantial amounts of our common stock in the public market after those restrictions lapse.
+Furthermore, because there will be limits on the number of shares available for resale shortly affect the market price of our common stock in the public market after those restrictions lapse.
 This could adversely affect the market price of our common stock prevailing at that time.